Uniqueness of gravitational constant at low energies from the connection between spin-2 and spin-0 sectors: Preparation: deriving the dressed graviton propagator

-In Eq.~\eqref{c_123}, $c_{1\mathrm{f}}$, $c_{2\mathrm{f}}$ and $c_{3\mathrm{f}}$ are finite counterterms and their values depend on the choice of renormalization scheme.
-We keep them as free parameters for the moment and employ the on-shell renormalization scheme to put constraints on their values in the next section.
+In~\eqref{c_123}, $c_{1\rm f}$, $c_{2\rm f}$ and $c_{3\rm f}$ are finite counterterms and their values depend on the choice of renormalization scheme.
 The cosmological constant counterterm $\Lambda$ is somewhat special as it is completely fixed.
 As mentioned above, in addition to removing the divergences, $\Lambda$ also does the following jobs~\cite{Capper:1973bk,Burns:2014bva}: \begin{enumerate} \item[(1)]Its contribution to the expectation value of the total energy-momentum tensor cancels the one-loop contribution of the scalar field so that spacetime remains flat; \item[(2)]As another manifestation of (1), its one-point diagram cancels the tadpole diagram and ensures $\langle\hat h_{\mu\nu}(x) \rangle=0$; \item[(3)]Its contribution to the graviton self-energy is essential for the latter to be transverse. \end{enumerate}

-By using the Feynman rules given in Appendix~\ref{Feynman Rules and Amplitudes}, we can evaluate the amplitude of the counterterm diagram in FIG.~\ref{figure_se}, combine it with the primitive self-energy \eqref{self energy: primitive}, and reach the manifestly transverse, renormalized graviton self-energy,
+By using the Feynman rules given in Appendix~\ref{Feynman rules and amplitudes}, we can evaluate the amplitude of the counterterm diagram in Figure~\ref{figure_se}, combine it with the primitive self-energy \eqref{self energy: primitive}, and reach the manifestly transverse, renormalized graviton self-energy,

 with the transverse projector $Q_{\mu\nu\rho\sigma}$ defined as,

 and the form factors given by:

 in which $L(k^{2})$, encoding the non-local effects, is defined as,